Emperor Jahangir Triumphing over Poverty: Description

 Daliddar, the personification of poverty, is depicted as a dark-skinned man with white hair.
 This deliberately contrasts with the depiction of Hindu ascetics, who are shown with light skin and dark hair.

 The principal figure is the Mughal emperor Jahangir, shooting arrows at a dark figure in front of him.
-One arrow has already struck him, and is embedded in his eye, while the second arrow is about to be released.
+One arrow has already struck him, and is embedded in his eye, while a second arrow is about to be released.
 An inscription identifies this figure as daliddar, the personification of poverty.
 He is depicted as an emaciated old man, with dark skin and white hair.
 This deliberately contrasts with the traditional depiction of Hindu ascetics, who are usually shown with white skin and black hair.

 Jahangir is shown wearing a mauve jama, with a katzeb tied around his waist, and a sun-like halo encircling his head.
-His hand is outstretched, as he takes aim towards daliddar.
+His hand is outstretched, as he takes aim at daliddar.
 By his side, a naked putto is shown holding three more arrows for the emperor to shoot.

-Jahangir is standing upon a globe, upon which a lion and sheep are situated, by the emperor's feet.
+Jahangir is standing upon a globe, and placed at his feet are a lion and a lamb.
 This representation of the two creatures side-by-side, known in Persian as "dad u dam" (transl. "beast and prey") is commonly seen in Mughal art.
 It is part of the iconography of various figures including Solomon, commonly portrayed seated upon a throne surrounded by the animals over which he had been granted dominion.
 The hunter and prey peacefully lying together, represent the golden age of peace brought about by a just ruler.
 The lion might also be a representation of the Mughal empire, with its accompanying sheep personifying Safavid Iran.

 The globe rests upon a bearded man, who in turn, reclines upon a fish.
 The man is dark-haired, and is wearing a dhoti.
 He reads from a book, which might be one of the Vedas.
 It is likely that the man represents Manu, the progenitor of humanity in Hinduism, and correspondingly, the fish is a reference to the Matsya incarnation of Vishnu.

 Two winged putti hover above the emperor, holding a crown meant for him.
 A white platform stands in the background, with a chain emerging from it, the other end of which is held by a putto in the upper left corner, emerging from the clouds above.
 This might allude to the zanjir-i adal, or "chain of justice", placed in the Mughal capital, where any subject might ring it seeking the emperor's justice.
 The chain rising up to the heavens is a reference to heavenly justice.
 Beyond this is a curved horizon.